opensearch-project/documentation-website/_opensearch/rest-api/analyze-apis/perform-text-analysis.md

 Field | Data Type | Description
 :--- | :--- | :---
-token  | String | The token's text. start_offset | Integer | Token's starting position within the original text string.
-Offsets are zero-based. end_offset | Integer | Token's ending position within the original text string. type | String | Classification of the token. `<ALPHANUM>`, `<NUM>`, and so on.
+token  | String | The token's text. start_offset | Integer | The token's starting position within the original text string.
+Offsets are zero-based. end_offset | Integer | The token's ending position within the original text string. type | String | Classification of the token: `<ALPHANUM>`, `<NUM>`, and so on.
 The tokenizer usually sets the type, but some filters define their own types.
-For example, the synonym filter defines the `<SYNONYM>` type. position |  Integer | Token's position within the `tokens` array.
+For example, the synonym filter defines the `<SYNONYM>` type. position |  Integer | The token's position within the `tokens` array.

 #### Detail object

 Field | Data Type | Description
 :--- | :--- | :---
-custom_analyzer | Boolean | Whether the analyzer applied to the text is custom or built-in. charfilters | Array | List of character filters applied to the text. tokenizer | Object | Name of tokenizer applied to the text and list of tokens<sup>*</sup> with content before token filters were applied. tokenfilters | Array | List of token filters applied to the text.
+custom_analyzer | Boolean | Whether the analyzer applied to the text is custom or built in. charfilters | Array | List of character filters applied to the text. tokenizer | Object | Name of the tokenizer applied to the text and a list of tokens<sup>*</sup> with content before the token filters were applied. tokenfilters | Array | List of token filters applied to the text.
 Each token filter includes the filter's name and a list of tokens<sup>*</sup> with content after the filters were applied.
 Token filters are listed in the order they are specified in the request.

 See [token object](#token-object) for token field descriptions.